stomach pain due to taking anti-inflammatory

 These nerves are located in the thoracic and lumbar regions of the spine.
 And when they are compressed or irritated, this can lead to digestive problems.

 A number of conditions can cause compression of these nerves.
-One of them is called vertebral subluxation.
+One of these is called vertebral subluxation.
 It occurs when one or more vertebrae in the spine are displaced.
 It should be noted, however, that this concept not unanimous to the medical and scientific community.

 If you have digestive problems, it is important to see a doctor to rule out serious conditions.
 But if your doctor finds that your spine is causing the problem, there are a number of treatments that can provide relief.
 These include:

-• chiropractic adjustments,
+- chiropractic adjustments,

-• physiotherapy (physiotherapy),
+- physiotherapy (physiotherapy),

-• And osteopathy.
+- And osteopathy.

 In some rare cases, surgery may be needed to correct the problem.
 But thanks to a appropriate treatment, many people can be relieved of their digestive problems and regain a normal life.